SOME ROUGH EDGE SMOOTHIN'

 His sexy lips trembled at the corners.
 "Know how to lap dance?"

-"No. Should I signup for an accelerated class?"
+"No. Should I sign up for an accelerated class?"

+Tomas washed both hands over his face.
+"We've both had our fun.
+Give the card here."
+He wiggled his fingers.
 "I'll do nothing of the sort!"
 She slipped the delicate pink rectangle into the pocket of her navy-blue skirt.
 "I'm going."

 "Wait a minute!
-You can’t strip!
-You’re a nice woman --"
+You can't strip!
+You're a nice woman."

 Based on past experience, she already knew the answer.